Inverse Lognormal Distribution Excel

 Also, the function is useful in pricing options.
 The Black-Scholes model uses the lognormal distribution as its basis to determine option prices.

 The LOGNORM.INV function uses the following argument:

-- Probability (required argument) – It is the probability associated with the lognormal distribution.
+- Probability (required argument) – This is the probability associated with the lognormal distribution.

-- Mean (required argument) – It is the mean of In(x).
+- Mean (required argument) – The mean of In(x).

-- Standard_dev (required argument) – It is the standard deviation of In(x).
+- Standard_dev (required argument) – This is the standard deviation of In(x).

 Remember, If p = LOGNORM.DIST(x,…), then LOGNORM.INV(p,…) = x.